 Key Takeaways

-- Timing wins: Mid-week mornings often beat weekends for fresh stock and calmer aisles.
+- Timing wins: Mid-week mornings often beat weekends because stock is fresher and aisles are calmer.

 - Check quality fast: Seams, zips, soles, power-on tests—then price vs. repair.